trinsic-id/v2-sdk/docs/java/index.md

 3. Run `gradle build` to download the required jar files.
 This can take some time.

 ## Configuration
-1. Okapi binaries are now included with the server `.jar` or the corresponding android `.aar` file.
-The gradle include process is essentially similar (see below).
-2. If you install to a different location for debugging, use the environment variable `LD_LIBRARY_PATH`, even on Windows.
-3. For Android, the okapi binaries must be copied (currently manually) to a [specific location with a specific folder structure](https://github.com/trinsic-id/sdk-examples/tree/main/android/app/src/main/jniLibs).
-[The complete sample application is here](https://github.com/trinsic-id/sdk-examples/tree/main/android)

 !!! note Jar Download Note

-    If you want to include the two required Trinsic `.jar` files in your own application (android or other java), be sure to copy the following lines.
+    If you want to include the required Trinsic `.jar` file in your own application (android or other java), be sure to copy the following lines.
 They allow you to specify a remote file location as a gradle `implementation` target as shown below:

 <!--codeinclude-->
 ```java